holium/realm-support/README.md

 - contact sharing is now fully handled by Realm
 - windows build updater and fixes
 - tray app system is revamped
-* 489 deployment updates by @lodlev-migdev
-* staging-v0.1.3 by @lodlev-migdev
-* staging-v0.1.3 by @lodlev-migdev
-* staging-v0.1.3 by @lodlev-migdev
-* more build testing by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* staging-v0.1.2 by @lodlev-migdev
-* staging-v0.1.2 by @lodlev-migdev
-* staging-v0.1.2 by @lodlev-migdev
-* staging-v0.1.2 by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* hotfix-v0.3.1 by @lodlev-migdev
-* testing new hotfix release pipelines by @lodlev-migdev
-* force another build as part of testing by @lodlev-migdev
-* hotfix-v0.3.2 by @lodlev-migdev
 * Move mouse to its own layer by @gdbroman
-* staging-v0.3.3 by @lodlev-migdev
 * App update progress by @lodlev-migdev
 * Added link to update server source by @lodlev-migdev
 * fixed up a few things so changes will run in 'production' build by @lodlev-migdev
 * set --clobber flag on 'gh release upload command' by @lodlev-migdev
 * fixes for dev vs prod build by @lodlev-migdev
-* staging-v0.3.5 by @lodlev-migdev
 * Fix setWindowButtonVisibility undefined on Linux/Windows by @gdbroman
 * 892 new chat components by @drunkplato
 * #926 choose urbit by @lodlev-migdev
 * Frontend style guide by @gdbroman
-* staging-v0.3.7 by @lodlev-migdev
 * Enable tsc in CI by @gdbroman
 * Fix rooms by @gdbroman
 * Clean up remaining unnamed observer components by @gdbroman
-* Fix undefined id var by @gdbroman
-* Add back missing "Start" text for create room btn by @gdbroman
-* force push by @lodlev-migdev
-* force push by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
-* rename to draft branch by @lodlev-migdev
 * Fix mouse invisible on Windows/Linux by @gdbroman
 * Add prerelease caveat in README by @gdbroman
 * 185 auto update progress by @lodlev-migdev
-* Draft by @lodlev-migdev
 * Tray app component by @drunkplato
 * draft test build thru PR by @lodlev-migdev
 * log pre-deploy inputs by @lodlev-migdev